1. Home

 WhatsApp

 South Africa’s stand‑in Test captain Wiaan Mulder has surged up the latest ICC Men’s Test Batting Rankings into 22nd place, leapfrogging former Pakistan captain Babar Azam who now sits 23rd.
-Mulder’s remarkable rise comes after compiling an unbeaten 367 against Zimbabwe earlier this month, rocketing 34 places forward to reach 669 rating points, while Azam trails at 651 points .
+Mulder’s performance against Zimbabwe earlier this month at a remarkable 367 is responsible for his rise to a rocketing 34 places forward to reach 669 rating points, while Azam follows just behind with 651 points.

 Notable Shifts in the Rankings

-Mulder’s rise underscores his emergence as a top-tier all‑round talent—his 367* is the highest Test score by a South African captain and cements his status as one of the world’s most promising players.
+Mulder's ascent confirms his growth as a quality all-rounder - his 367* is the highest Test score by a South African captain, and one of the most promising players in the world.

-Babar Azam’s decline reflects a dip in form in longer formats; while still strong in limited‑overs cricket, his Test ranking slide highlights inconsistency.
+Babar Azam's decline reflects a drop in longer formats; while he still performs excellently in shorter formats, his drop in Test rankings confirms inconsistency.

 Rise of Gill and Brook bolsters the depth at the top tier, signalling increased competition for the very top positions.